Updated June 16, 2025.

 In addition to their website, they also have a blog with numerous articles for both sitters and families looking for sitters.

 There is also a Trust and Safety Center with resources and helpful tips to keep everyone safe and secure.
-Additionally, Sittercity has their own app, which is used to communicate and monitor communication as to how assignments are going.
+Additionally, Sittercity has their own app, which is used to communicate and manage job-related messaging and connections on the go.

 Sittercity makes a point of stating how seriously they take safety and security for all involved in the sitting experience—especially children and the elderly.

-If you have ever used Care.com, you'll find Sittercity is similar to that.
-With the ability to set your own hours and rates as well as have a variety of duties and tasks, individuals from all walks of life—both students and professionals—are drawn to the sitting profession.
+If you have ever used Care.com, you'll find Sittercity is similar to that and many other sites that pay caregivers.
+With the ability to set your own hours and rates as well as have a variety of duties and tasks, individuals from all walks of life, both students and professionals, are drawn to the sitting profession.

 Once you sign up at Sittercity and create your own profile, you will have an opportunity to find jobs in your area for: